 joining their chosen branch of military service to help the war effort in Korea.

 To add information or photographs or make corrections to this page of the Korean War Educator, contact

 Lynnita Brown, 111 E. Houghton St., Tuscola, Illinois 61953; ph.
 217-253-4620 (home), 217-253-5171 (her

 store); or e-mail firstname.lastname@example.org.

 *[KWE Note: Some references indicate that seventeen

-women died in Korea.
+women died while in service during the Korean War.
 However, 18 died that the KWE can verify.
 There

 is a discrepancy of facts as to who two of those female